-We enter into indemnification agreements with third parties in the ordinary course of business.
+Our off-balance sheet arrangements with suppliers are discussed in the contractual obligations section above.
+Additionally, we enter into indemnification agreements with third parties in the ordinary course of business.
 Generally, these indemnification agreements require us to reimburse losses suffered by the third-parties due to various events, such as lawsuits arising from patent or copyright infringement.
 These indemnification obligations are considered off-balance sheet arrangements under accounting guidance.